-Instead of focusing on small ways to save, Planting Money Seeds shows you how to grow wealth.
+Instead of focusing on small ways to save, Miranda Marquit shows you how to grow wealth.
 Through financial, investment, and home business advice, you’ll learn the ins and outs of building your money and making it work for you.
-Head over to start planting your money seeds now.
+So, head over to start growing your money tree now.

 Have a question about personal finance?
 No problem, just Ask Liz Weston, an online columnist devoted to taking the mystery out of money.
 There are almost daily updates on newsworthy topics, but most interesting are the individual questions submitted by readers.

-It’s a great way to get insight into personal finance matters you might not ordinarily think of — like what happens to debt after someone dies, or how to close a credit card account without hurting your credit score.
+It’s a great way to get insight into financial matters you might not ordinarily think of — like what happens to debt after someone dies or how to close a credit card account without hurting your credit score.